 At a staggering $250 billion per year, the cost of worker injuries has outpaced the economic cost of cancer (213bn).
 This cost is enormous, affecting tens of thousands of each year, but despite this, very little money is invested in protecting the health and safety of American workers.
 The price of worker injuries continues to mount with each passing year.
-As prices continue to rise, everyone has more to lose: from the companies who pay workers compensation, to the injured workers, even to the American public as a whole.
+As prices continue to rise, everyone has more to lose: from the companies who pay worker’s compensation costs to the injured workers, and even to the American public as a whole.

 Given the impossibility of quantifying things such as “employee morale”, very few studies focus on the economic effects of indirect losses.
 Nonetheless, indirect costs constitute a huge portion of the costs a company will bear after an injury.
 In fact, the American Society of Safety Professionals analyzed a litany of accidents and concluded that “indirect costs of injuries may be as high as 20 times the direct costs.”
 If this were the case, the true cost of accidents may far exceed $250 billion dollars, representing a ginormous impediment to economic growth.